faridi-nayunda/faridi-nayunda/README.md

 ## 💼 Experience

+### **Data Scientist Intern – e-Government Authority (eGA), Dodoma**
+*Current Position*
+- Analyzing structured and unstructured datasets to extract insights for government digital services
+- Performing data cleaning, transformation, and exploratory data analysis (EDA)
+- Building analytical reports and visual dashboards to support data-driven decision-making
+- Working with Python, SQL, Excel, and visualization tools on real-world datasets

+---

-### **Intern – Telesoft Enterprises Ltd.**
+### **Software Developer Intern – Telesoft Enterprises Ltd.**
-Contributed to the development of a full-stack **Microfinance Web Application** using Laravel and Tailwind CSS.
-Worked on authentication modules, loan management, repayment features, and system optimization.
+- Contributed to the development of a full-stack **Microfinance Web Application**
+- Implemented authentication, loan management, and repayment workflows
+- Worked on backend logic, system optimization, and debugging using Laravel

 ---